appium/appium/docs/en/appium-setup/troubleshooting.md

 * In a Safari session, if the logs indicate that the initial url cannot be entered, make sure that you have the software keyboard enabled.
 See this [discussion](https://github.com/appium/appium/issues/6440).

-### FirefoxOS

-* Make sure the Boot-to-Gecko simulator is up and running.
-* Make sure the simulator screen is alive and unlocked (might require restarting B2G).

 ### Let the community know

 Once you've tried the above steps and your issue still isn't resolved,